 - Regular weekly maintenance (which does not affect your app), during which you can change the preferred maintenance window

-- Planned maintenance (which will affect your app in some ways), during which you will automatically receive an email about this and you can override the maintenance window
+- Planned maintenance (which will affect your app in some ways), about which you will automatically receive an email and you can override the maintenance window if necessary

 For more information about maintenance, see Maintenance Windows: Configuration.